traitecoevo/austraits.build/docs/Building.md

     should be `.na`.
   - **methods**: A textual description of the methods used to collect the trait data.
-Whenever available, methods are taken near-verbatim from referenced souce.
+Whenever available, methods are taken near-verbatim from referenced source.
 Methods can include descriptions such as ‘measured on herbarium specimens’,‘data from the literature’, or a detailed description of the field or lab methods used to collect the data.